Dorothee-B/fightCancer_app_streamlit/README.en.md

 - The trained model was saved and integrated into the app using `joblib`.

 ---

-## Training Pipeline

-**Main steps:**

-- Data cleaning and preparation
-- Categorical variable encoding
-- Normalization (if needed)
-- Application of **SMOTE** to balance the low-risk / high-risk classes
-- Model training with Random Forest
-- Export of the trained model with `joblib` for app integration

----

 ⚠️ This application does not provide a medical diagnosis.
-It is an estimation based on self-reported data.
-For medical concerns, please consult a healthcare professional.
+It is an estimation based on self-reported data. **For medical concerns, please consult a healthcare professional.**

 ---